If you've been reading for awhile, then you know that I love supporting you with health information about food and exercise.

 6. BONUS: Practice morning self-love by taking 1 minute to look at yourself in the mirror – either face or full naked body and admire yourself.
 Say to yourself “I love you.”

 I am not suggesting you do ALL of these every single day but if you can, put intention behind your morning.
 Fill it with intentional positive thoughts, shifting into gratitude and nourishing your mind, body and soul before starting your “workday.”

 I can almost guarantee, you will find yourself in a better mood and be able to handle difficult situations thrown at you with more ease.

 Yours in health and happiness,

 P.S.
 I get raw and real about how these steps saw me through my darkest days and healed my life in my book, The Rise.
-It's available for pre-order HERE.
+It's available HERE.